 Step 4: Complete your application

 When all 5 pages of the application have been completed and are ready to submit (you won’t be able to undo your submission but will have a chance to send the committee additional materials if requested by the committee), click the “Save and Submit” button at the bottom of the last page of the application.

 Upon submitting your application, your submission will be securely saved in the database but will not be available to the committee for review until you’ve paid the application fee.

 The current application fee is a non-refundable $150.00 if the applicant is a current member of at least one of the ACTAR Participating Organizations; otherwise the application fee is $175.00.

 Step 6: Check the mail and log into your ACTAR.org

 You’ll receive notice of the approval or disapproval of your application by mail.
 Your ACTAR.org dashboard will also reflect your status by noting whether your application is still being reviewed; whether you are qualified to register to take the accreditation exam; or whether you’ll need to contact the Application Review Committee Chairperson.

 If an application fails to gain the required score, the applicant will have the opportunity to review the deficiencies with the Application Review Committee Chairperson.
 An applicant is allowed one year to eliminate any shortcomings without the need for additional application fees.

-Applicants with a sufficient score are qualified to sit for the accreditation examination and are granted a two year eligibility period and three attempts to successfully complete both portions of the examination.
+Applicants with a sufficient score are qualified to sit for the accreditation examination and are granted a two year eligibility period and no more than three attempts to successfully complete both portions of the examination.
 To register for an exam, log into your ACTAR.org account, and your dashboard will provide you a link to register.